 Michigan Sugar is constantly investigating and researching new technologies that could further reduce odors.

 We are committed to following industry best practices, and leading the way in the sugarbeet industry in use of the latest and most effective technologies.
-In fact, Michigan Sugar Company was recently featured in Sugar Producer Magazine as an industry leader in using new technology.
 We also consult with our counterparts across the sugar industry to make sure that Michigan Sugar is using the best industry practices and technology.

 Want to ask a question?
 Contact Director of Communications and Community Relations Rob Clark at 989-686-0161.